parth9504/Pluto-Healthcare-Chatbot/README.md

-The GUI of the chatbot was built using Streamlit, which provides multiple features to create chatbots.
-Streamlit provides a few commands to build conversational apps.
+The GUI of the chatbot was built using Streamlit, which provides multiple features to create chatbots conveniently.
 These chat elements are designed to be used in conjunction with each other, but they can also be used separately.

-You can refer to this link to read the documentation of Streamlit: [Streamlit](https://docs.streamlit.io/develop/api-reference/chat)
+**You can refer to this link to read the documentation of Streamlit:** [Streamlit](https://docs.streamlit.io/develop/api-reference/chat)

-The screenshots attached below demonstrate the working of the chatbot
+**The screenshots attached below demonstrate the working of the chatbot**

 ![Screenshot (418)](https://github.com/parth9504/Pluto-Healthcare-Chatbot/assets/127659489/b39b200c-19ee-4084-9daf-2d6270053325)